f10d0/odns-measurement-tools/README.md

 **Setup:**
 Modify the config accordingly (set your interface name and IP-address).

-The template is located at ` src/scanner/udp/config.yml.template`
+The config template is located at ` src/scanner/udp/config.yml.template`

 The port range can also be specified in the config.
 By default the range lies outside the Linux ephemeral port range (random port range) used by normal applications.